Introduction

 IoT Security Considerations

 The rapid growth of Internet of Things (IoT) devices introduces new security challenges for organizations.
 These devices, from smart sensors to industrial controllers, can be targeted by cyber attacks aiming to gain unauthorized access, steal data, or disrupt operations.
+Many IoT devices connect directly to cloud infrastructure, which increases the risk of security vulnerabilities that attackers can exploit if proper protections are not in place.

 Common Threats